DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Method

 \subsection{Framework Overview}

-As shown in Fig.~\ref{fig3}, our method involves two training stages, a teacher models training stage and an alignment training stage.
+As shown in Fig.~\ref{fig3}, our method involves two training stages, a teacher models training stage and a detector training stage.
 In the teacher models training stage (Sec~\ref{pretraining}), we train a classification and a localization models as teachers using the labeled data $\mathcal{D}_S$ and $\mathcal{D}_{T'}$.
-In the second training stages (Sec~\ref{distillation}), the features of the positive proposals are expected to derive domain-invariant representation from the classification-teacher model.
-During the testing stage (Sec~\ref{localizaion}), we extract the localization scores from the localization-teacher (TROLN) model to refine the classification confidences, thereby alleviating the inconsistent classification and localization issue in cross-domain scenarios.
+In the second training stages (Sec~\ref{distillation}), the features of the positive proposals are expected to derive domain-agnostic representation from the classification-teacher model.
+During the testing stage (Sec~\ref{localizaion}), we design the localization scores based on the output of TROLN and use it to refine the classification scores, thereby alleviating the inconsistent issue.